jcalixte/rnrps/article/article.md

 Two players will play the famous Rock-Paper-Scissors and join a game with its id.
 Other users will be able to join the game and be spectators.
 Theses games will update whenever a player plays a roud.
 Finally, we will display the score.

-Here a demo of what a player will experiment.
+Here a demo of what a player will see.

 ![Demo](./assets/rps-demo.gif)